thecaddy/stateum/README.md

 ```

 Requesting `obj.transitionTo('START')` will evaluate in the `allowTransition` method to valid and transition to start.
 Because we see 'STOP' evaluated to 'false',
-requesting `obj.transitionTo('STOP')` will throw an excecption that the transition is not valid.
+requesting `obj.transitionTo('STOP')` will throw an exception that the transition is not valid.

 ```
 export default {